 \subsection{The invariance of the charges under reparameterization}

-As we have argued below \rf{crucialeq}, the integral Yang-Mills equations imply that the volume ordered integral, on the right hand side of \rf{chargevolumesurface}, is independent of the volume as long as its border is kept fixed.
+As we have argued below \rf{crucialeq}, the integral Yang-Mills equations imply that the volume ordered integral, on the right-hand side of \rf{chargevolumesurface}, is independent of the volume as long as its border is kept fixed.
 That is the basic property used to show the conservation of the charges \rf{chargeoperatordef}.
-The scanning of the volume with closed surfaces, based at the reference point $x_R$, makes that volume to correspond to a path on the loop space ${\cal L}^{(2)}$.
-That path can be changed either by changing the physical volume itself, or by changing the scanning of that fixed volume.
+The scanning of the volume with closed surfaces, based at the reference point $x_R$, makes that volume correspond to a path on the loop space ${\cal L}^{(2)}$.
+That path can be changed either by changing the physical volume itself or by changing the scanning of that fixed volume.
 So, we have an infinite number of paths in ${\cal L}^{(2)}$, corresponding to the same physical volume.

-The physical properties of the Yang-Mills theories should not depend upon such reparameterization of the volume.
-The discussion below \rf{crucialeq} have shown that the integral Yang-Mills equations guarantee that the right hand side of \rf{chargevolumesurface} is invariant under reparameterization of $\IR^3$, as long as it border is kept fixed.
+The physical properties of the Yang-Mills theories should not depend upon such a reparameterization of the volume.
+The discussion below \rf{crucialeq} has shown that the integral Yang-Mills equations guarantee that the right-hand side of \rf{chargevolumesurface} is invariant under reparameterization of $\IR^3$, as long as its border is kept fixed.
 However, we have to keep fixed not only the physical border $S^2_{\infty}$, but also its parameterization.
 In other words, we have to keep fixed the point of ${\cal L}^{(2)}$ corresponding to $S^2_{\infty}$.
 Since what really matters is the physical surface $S^2_{\infty}$, and not its particular scanning, we have to require the invariance of conserved charges when we change the scanning of the end point $S^2_{\infty}$.